0xsha/CloudBrute/README.md

 ## Motivation

 While working on [HunterSuite](https://huntersuite.io), and as part of the job, we are always thinking of something we can automate to make black-box security testing easier.
 We discussed this idea of creating a multiple platform cloud brute-force hunter.mainly to find open buckets, apps, and databases hosted on the clouds and possibly app behind proxy servers.
-Here is the list issues we found with previous tools:
+Here is the list issues we tried to fix:

 - separated wordlists
 - lack of proper concurrency